refinedev/refine/documentation/tutorial/ui-libraries/intro/ant-design/react-router/index.md

 ## Adding a Layout

-Refine provides a [`<ThemedLayoutV2 />`](/docs/ui-integrations/ant-design/components/themed-layout) component has out of the box features, which we'll delve into in the next step.
+Refine provides a [`<ThemedLayout />`](/docs/ui-integrations/ant-design/components/themed-layout) component has out of the box features, which we'll delve into in the next step.
 Now to see it in action, let's wrap our authenticated routes with it.

 Update your `src/App.tsx` file by adding the following lines: